How to Write a Research Paper on Personality Development

 - Outline sample

 - How to write the thesis statement: Thesis statement sample

 - Example of the 3rd body paragraph

 - Example of the conclusion

 - Research paper revision

 So if you need to write about Personality Development, have no worries.
 There are already lots of research on this subject.
-All you have to do is conduct a research and gather all information you need before you start writing.
+All you have to do is conduct research and gather all information you need before you start writing.
 This way, you will have something to write your paper on a high level.

-To help you with that, here are few tips and samples that might be beneficial to you:
+To help you with that, here are a few tips and samples that might be beneficial to you:

 When you are composing an outline, make sure to put everything you want to talk about Personality Development.
 It shall consist of the topics related to it.
 Outlines help you become organized.
 Write in bullet form to make it easier to understand.
-Here is a sample of an outline on the personality development:
+Here is a sample of an outline of personality development:

 - Personality Development (in general)